rui314/lld/COFF/README.md

 -----------

 The abovementioned data structures are also chosen with multi-threading in mind.
-It should be relatively easy to make the symbol table a concurrent hash map, so that multiple threads read files and put their symbols into the symbol table concurrently.
-Symbol resolution in this design is a single pointer mutation, so we can make it atomic using compare-and-swap.
+It is relatively easy to make the symbol table a concurrent hash map, so that we let multiple workers read files and put symbols into the symbol table concurrently.
+Symbol resolution in this design is a single pointer mutation, which allows the resolver work concurrently in a lock-free manner using atomic pointer compare-and-swap.

-It should also be easy to apply relocations and write chunks concurrently.
+It is also easy to apply relocations and write chunks concurrently.

+We created an experimental multi-threaded linker using the Microsoft ConcRT concurrency library, and it was able to link itself in 0.5 seconds, so we believe the design was proved to work.